yujonglee/wezterm/docs/faq.md

   },
 }
 ```
+Note: For zsh users, you may need to add -l or -i to the above if the PATH settings are specified
+in .zprofile or .zshrc repectively.
+Homebrew users probably need -l.

-another option is to explicitly use the full path to the program on your system,
+Another option is to explicitly use the full path to the program on your system,
 something like:

 ```lua